czarinafoord-byte/traversecalculator_v2/readme.md

 * `175.5800` means 175 degrees, 58 minutes, 0 seconds
 * `265.58` means 265 degrees, 58 minutes, 0 seconds
 * `358.3719` means 358 degrees, 37 minutes, 19 seconds

+Use the `+180`, `-180`, `+90`, and `-90` buttons beside a bearing to adjust it.
+Results wrap around the full 360 degree circle while preserving the minutes and seconds.

 ## Run locally